 A retired New Hanover County School marine science teacher, Sandie is an alumna of both the University of Tennessee and the University of North Carolina Wilmington.
 Sandie has been a resident of Carolina Beach for over 34 years.
-She and her husband Richard own Carolina Ocean Studies, a hands-on marine environmental education company dedicated to providing experiential educational coastal boating cruises to school children throughout North Carolina.
+For 30 plus years, she and her husband Richard ran Carolina Ocean Studies, a hands-on marine environmental education company dedicated to providing experiential educational coastal boating cruises to school children throughout North Carolina before their son Jake took over the business.
+(You'll still see Sandie helping on board some days!)
 Sandie also volunteers with the Pleasure Island Sea Turtle Project and the Adopt-A-Beach program.
 Sandie is a backyard beekeeper, a member of the New Hanover County Beekeepers Association and a North Carolina certified beekeeper.
 She actively supports many environmental causes and has been a member of the North Carolina Coastal Federation for over 20 years.

 Brooke Hazelwood is currently the Academy Director and Instructional Coach at the Career Readiness Academy of Finance in Wilmington, NC.
 She has been an educator for over 16 years who got her start in the Peace Corps-Burkina Faso '99-'01.
 She has taught a variety of classes on topics from Barrier Island Ecology to Global Interactions, a hybrid course of World History/Literature and Earth and Environmental Education.
 Innovation, experiential and interdisciplinary education and project-based learning have been her focus for the last 12 years.
 She began teaching Service Learning in the Spring of 2019.
 Brooke holds a Master of Arts in Teaching History from the University of North Carolina Wilmington.
 Her undergraduate degree is from James Madison University in Virginia where she studied anthropology and archaeology.
 She is a world traveler who lives in Carolina Beach with her husband and young son.